dresdner353/energyutils/windows_workflow/README.txt

 Launch the Microsoft Store and search for python3.
 Install by clicking the "Get" button

+Note: You need python 3.9 or later.
+At the time of writing, the version Microsoft had listed was 3.11

 * Run initial setup script
 ----------------------------------------------------------------------------